sftcd/openssl/esnistuff/design.md

 			To generate keys, set -H/-c as required:
 			    ./testserver.sh -K

-There's not yet any ESNI code there really.
-Coming soon though:-)

 #### ``s_server`` modifications

 I added new command line arguments as follows: